VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/02 Data & Variable Types/07 Exercises/L1-03-Validate-Pancard/01 Problem Statement.md

 # Problem Statement

 create billingDetails referring to the one created in P02-02-L1-02

 create new variable pancard and provide value from billingDetails.pancard object

 Write an method to validate wether the pancard details entered is correct

 ## Rules

 * Pancard Rules :
     * Should be equal to 10 characters
     * Should contain both alphabet and numbers
-* Pancard Valid
+* If Pancard Valid
     * Print "Pancard is valid"
-* Pancard Not Valid
+* If Pancard Not Valid
     * Print "Pancard is not valid"

 ## Manditory Steps